Bootblacking

 Psychology

 Bootblacking sits at the intersection of object interest and relational dynamic.
-On one side is the sensory and symbolic pull of leather and boots — materials culturally coded for strength, discipline, and masculine authority — which links it to documented boot and leather fetishism.
+On one side is the sensory and symbolic pull of leather and boots (materials culturally coded for strength, discipline, and masculine authority), which links it to documented boot and leather fetishism.
 On the other is the relational pleasure of service submission: the gratification of doing a task well for another, the structure of attention and deference, and, in Master/slave frames, an ongoing dynamic of authority and care.
-Crucially, the role is not fixed to submission; many bootblacks describe the chair as a seat of competence and command.
+The role is not fixed to submission; many bootblacks describe the chair as a seat of competence and command.
 As with most kink, mainstream accounts emphasise associative learning and symbolic meaning over any single proven mechanism.

 Prevalence & culture